 Truman Historic Walking Trail: Follow in the footsteps of Missouri's only president, Harry S Truman, who regularly walked throughout his beloved hometown of Independence.
 The Truman Historic Walking Trail features some the most important places in Truman's life, including the Truman Home and the Truman Library and Museum (currently closed until fall 2020 for a $30 million renovation).

-Wildcat Park: Follow more than three miles of paved and natural trails wind through the Wildcat Glades Conservation and Audubon Area to explore chert glades, rocky bluffs and Shoal Creek.
+Wildcat Park: Follow more than three miles of paved and natural trails that wind through the Wildcat Glades Conservation and Audubon Area to explore chert glades, rocky bluffs and Shoal Creek.
 Five outdoor learning stations provide information about the area's diverse and endangered plant and aquatic life.
 Nearby, Grand Falls is the largest, continuously flowing natural waterfall in Missouri.

 Springfield Conservation Nature Center: A short distance off I-44, the 80-acre Springfield Conservation Nature Center offers three miles of walking trails through the woods and along the shore of Lake Springfield.
-The visitor center features nature exhibits and conservation education programs.

 Route 66 State Park: Much of Interstate 44 runs along historic Route 66, one of the most famous highways in the country.
 Near Eureka, Route 66 State Park includes a small section of the Mother Road and exhibits detailing the significance of the route.
 The park has several hiking trails, including one that runs along the Meramec River.